cym13/ZicFS/README.rst

 As this is a file system, you can use whatever you feel comfortable with to manage your files, it will still work.

+Tags are set from top to bottom.
+If you are using the default structure and have a file *zicfs/some_band/cool.mp3* then its artist will be set to some_band and its album_name will not be set to anything.

 Meta files
 ----------